maxxiimo/the-front-end-manifesto/chp2-foundation-styles.md

 Preprocessors
 -------------

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
 Sass is the sister of [Haml][], my preprocessor of choice, and the default preprocessor in Rails 3.X.
-As a Rails front end developer you are going to find Sass in many projects you work on as a consultant or as a new member of an existing team and project.
+As a Rails front end developer you are going to find Sass in many projects you work on as a consultant or as a new member of an existing team and project so it would be worth your while to get your head around it if you haven't already.

 NOTE: If your new to preprocessors the following articles will give you a great overview on why Sass is great, and more importantly, Sass in Rails: